 - The application used to place white composite fillings allows them to bond directly to the tooth.
 This process actually makes your tooth stronger; whereas amalgam fillings weaken the tooth.
 This means you have less of a chance that your tooth will crack or fracture over time with composite.

-- White composite fillings have less post-operative sensitivity because there is no metal in in them.
+- White composite fillings have less post-operative sensitivity because there is no metal in them.
 Silver amalgam fillings can conduct heat and cold, and patients sometimes complain of sensitivity to temperature.

 - There is less drilling away of your natural tooth with composite fillings.
 So this means that after the decay has been taken care of, the composite materials will bond directly to the tooth.
 But with silver amalgam fillings, the drilling goes beyond the removal of the decay.
 Any weakened tooth structure needs to be removed or it will later break away.
 Composite, however, bonds to and strengthens this weakened structure.